-A three months period of 1Hz data from Turbine WT1 is aggregated to averages of 1 minutes and merged with the lidar measurements.
-The data are filtered for a sector with free inflow conditions and grouped into bins of 1 ms-1.
+A 3-month period of 1 Hz data from Turbine WT1 is aggregated to averages of 1 min and merged with the lidar measurements.
+The data are filtered for a sector with free-inflow conditions and grouped into bins of 1 ms-1.

-Figure 10 and Figure 11 are an example of a well aligned turbine with a constant flow deflection angle δ .
-The turbine's active power and rotor speed are both normalized with its rated value and are plotted against the yaw error γ .
-The transparent dots are representing averages of one minute.
-The solid dots are yaw error bin averages (bin size 1°) and for each wind speed bin, differentiated with colours, a second order polynomial fit with the method of least squares provides a convex curve.
+Figures 10 and 11 are an example of a well-aligned turbine with a constant flow deflection angle $\delta$ .
+The turbine's active power and rotor speed are both normalized with its rated value and are plotted against the yaw error $\gamma$ .
+The transparent dots represent averages of 1 min.
+The solid dots are yaw error bin averages (bin size 1°) and for each wind speed bin, differentiated with colors, a second-order polynomial fit with the method of least squares provides a convex curve.
 The maximum of this fitted curve is highlighted with a vertical bar and represents the orientation of the turbine with the highest production.